Mystery sludge rings Miller Bay on Lake Osakis and residents aren't happy

 Other lakes are also having problems

-In a May 24, 2020, letter published in the fall Osakis Lake Association newsletter, Deja Anton, Todd County Soil and Water Conservation District manager, reported that she has received water quality complaints from people living on four lakes in Todd County.
-Lake Osakis is partly in Todd County and partly in Douglas County.
+In a May 24, 2020, letter published in the fall Osakis Lake Association newsletter, Todd County Soil and Water Conservation District manager Deja Anton reported that she has received water quality complaints from people living on four lakes in Todd County.

 “I have received many calls over the past two weeks regarding lack of lake transparency, murky waters, little fish action, brown foam and muck washing up on shores, and large amounts of slime and varying algae types showing up in the lake,” she wrote.
 “People are fearing for their lake’s health and want to know what is causing this issue!”

 The problem was not isolated to Todd County, she said, as she has discovered that lakeshore owners in Pope County and in the Twin Cities also had the same concerns.